NavneetKanna/blog/_posts/2024-06-19-Backpropagation.md

 - Gradients are calculated using backpropagation alorithm.
 - The weights are adjusted by the taking the negative of the gradient in a step called gradient descent.

-### Automatic differentiation
+### Automatic differentiation (AD)

+There are different ways of computing derivatives, numerical, symbolic and AD.
+The first two have [disadvantages](https://www.jmlr.org/papers/volume18/17-468/17-468.pdf) of its own and cannot be used in deep learning.

-Autodiff is an efficient way to compute the derivates during the backpropagation process.
+AD is an efficient/algorithmic way to compute the derivates during the backpropagation process.
 It uses computational graphs.